eliranmal/thoughts-on-physics/README.md

-# thoughts-on-physics
+# collective excitations

-a bunch of philosophical conjectures reduced to haiku poems
+what if particles,
+are holes in quantized space-time;
+a true emptiness?

+---